I love driving around in my classic Volvo, which still runs great after all of these years.

-This comprehensive tutorial will guide you, step by step, in properly replacing the spark plugs in your 200, 700 or 900 series Volvo with any of the Single Over Head Cam (SOHC) 4-cylinder engines, including models equipped with a turbocharger.
-This excludes diesel, Double Over Head Cam (DOHC), and 6 cylinder models.
-Diesel engines do not have spark plugs anywaym but we all know this.
+This comprehensive tutorial will guide you, step by step, in properly replacing the spark plugs in your 200, 700 or 900 series Volvo with any of the Single Overhead Camshaft (SOHC) 4-cylinder engines, including models equipped with a turbocharger.
+This excludes diesel, Double Overhead Camshaft (DOHC), and 6 cylinder, models.
+Diesel engines do not have spark plugs anyway but we all know this.

 What You Need